How To Get a Private Investigator License in Wisconsin

 General Requirements to Get a Private Investigator License in Wisconsin

 The following is general licensing information only.
-Please visit the website listed above for specific licensing information, application forms, insurance requirements, fees, and any special licensing requirements.
+Please visit the website above for specific licensing information, application forms, insurance requirements, fees, and special licensing requirements.

-• Applicants must take and pass an examination covering Wisconsin statutes and administrative code, as well as investigative practices relevant to functioning as a private detective.
+• Applicants must take and pass an examination covering Wisconsin statutes, administrative code, and investigative practices relevant to functioning as a private detective.

-• The exam is administered by the Department of Safety & Professional Services.
+• The Department of Safety & Professional Services administers the exam.
 The exam will be available from a home, work, or public computer.
 To register for the exam, download, complete, and submit the Application for Private Detective License (form #469).

 • After receipt and processing of a complete application, directions for accessing the exam will be e-mailed to you.
 The passing score for this exam is 84%.
 If you fail the exam, you must retake the exam by downloading the retake application and submitting it along with a $75.00 retake fee to the Department.
 You will then be assigned another test.
 Please visit the website listed above for current fee notices.

 • The exam content is drawn from applicable state statutes and administrative code chapters specific to the profession.
-The purpose of the exam is to familiarize you with locating the statutes and administrative codes that regulate the practice of the profession.
+The exam aims to familiarize you with locating the statutes and administrative codes that regulate the practice of the profession.

 Please visit the website above for detailed information on licensing requirements, application forms, fee details, and information on any required training and education.